Joshua80/frontfinance/k8/README.md

 # K8 task

-This is the test task for devops
+This is the test task for devops interview

 Question -
 How can you restrict networking between pods in Kubernetes give an example should this mechanism be enabled separately ?